 Our chemistry and pharmaceutical patent attorneys have broad experience in intellectual property protection in these highly complex areas.
 They can help you secure patent protection, ensuring the commercial success of your innovation.

 Our team of patent attorneys are industry leaders who protect and enforce intellectual property rights in the chemical and pharmaceutical industries.
 Our experience and technical expertise mean we are well-placed to handle the intellectual property portfolios of businesses ranging from university spin outs to multinational corporations.

-Pharmaceutical research plays a decisive role in the continuing improvement in public health and economic growth.
-Drug development involves lengthy and costly R&D, clinical trials and regulatory procedures, such that it is not uncommon that ten to fifteen years elapse from the initial candidate compound screening to marketing approval.
+Chemical and pharmaceutical research plays a decisive role in the continuing improvement in public health and economic growth.
+Drug development involves lengthy and costly R&D, clinical trials and regulatory procedures.
+Each year, vast amounts of capital are invested in pharmaceutical research, only a small percentage of which results in successfully marketable products.

-Other types of intellectual property rights are available to the pharmaceutical industry.
-These include utility models, registered and unregistered designs, for example for the drug presentation and packaging, and trade marks for the brand and/or product name.
+Other types of intellectual property rights are available.
+These include utility models; registered and unregistered designs, for example for drug presentation and packaging; and trade marks for the brand and/or product name.
 Related rights are also available, including trade secret and know-how, data exclusivity and orphan drug exclusivity.
 These rights can offer non-negligible protection to delay generic competition.

 Get in touch

 Please leave this field blank

 Who would you work with?